Today you are going to see the exact ten writing techniques I use in every article I write.

-- Inbound links: They’re like votes that Google use to check the popularity and quality of a site.
+- Inbound links: They’re like votes that Google uses to check the popularity and quality of a site.

 - Solar mass: It’s like a meter but for stars and galaxies.

-To give you an often used example from the tech startup world.
-Nowadays, everyone is creating the next “Uber for X,” a process which the media has called it the “Uberification” or “Uberization” of the economy.
+To give you an often-used example from the tech startup world.
+Nowadays, everyone is creating the next “Uber for X,” a process that the media has called it the “Uberification” or “Uberization” of the economy.